The flu can be dangerous for all babies, even those who don’t have any underlying health problems.

 - Fever in a baby younger than 12 weeks old, fever above 104 F in older babies or children, or fever with a rash

 - Fever or cough that gets better but then returns and gets worse

-- Not drinking enough fluids or not making as much urine as she normally does.
-If your baby doesn’t make urine for 8 hours, has a dry mouth or doesn’t make tears when crying, she may be dehydrated.
+- Not drinking enough fluids or not making as much urine as they normally do.
+If your baby doesn’t make urine for 8 hours, has a dry mouth or doesn’t make tears when crying, this could be a sign of dehydration.